 ✅ No Grace Period

 In Maryland, the maximum late fee that can be charged is 5% of the overdue balance per month.
-Businesses in Maryland do not need to allow a grace period before applying late fees, however, we recommend allowing seven days as best practice.
+Businesses in Maryland do not need to allow a grace period before applying late fees, however, we recommend allowing five to seven days as best practice.

 ✅ No Max Late Fee